-As monolithic structures become too big to manage, many companies are drawn to break them down into microservices.
+As monolithic structures become too big to manage, many companies are drawn to migrate to microservices.
 It’s a worthwhile trip, but it’s not simple.
 To do this well, we need to start out with a simple service and then build services based on vertical capabilities that are essential for the company and are subject to frequent changes.
 Such services should at first be broad and ideally not depend on the remaining monolith.
 We should ensure that every migration step represents an improvement on the architecture as a whole.

-Which capacity to decouple, when and how to migrate incrementally – are some of the architectural challenges of decomposing a monolith to a microservice ecosystem.
-In this write-up, we discuss how a monolithic team can handle microservice.
+Which capacity to decouple, when and how to migrate incrementally – are some of the architectural challenges of decomposing monolith structures to microservice ecosystems.
+In this write-up, we discuss how a monolithic team can handle microservice applications.

 Tools are Only Enablers